yorkie-team/dashboard/README.md

-# Yorkie House
+# Dashboard

-Yorkie House is an admin dashboard that allows managing projects and documents.
+Dashboard is an administrative tool that allows users to manage projects and documents.

-## How Yorkie House works
+## How Dashboard works

-Yorkie House uses gRPC-web for communicating with Yorkie agent built on gRPC.
+Dashboard uses gRPC-web for communicating with Yorkie agent built on gRPC.

 ```
  +--Browser--+           +--Envoy---------+         +--Yorkie------+